 This documentary was the heartbreaking and inspiring story of a modern day Joan of Arc.
 During World War II, Hannah Senesh, a young Jewish women, emigrated from Hungary to Palestine, but valiantly returned to her birthplace to attempt to save the Hungarian Jewish population, including her mother, from death at the hands of Hungarian Nazis.

-The title of the movie was named after a poem she wrote.
+The movie was named after a poem she wrote.
 Usually, I don’t enjoy documentaries about specific people, but more about subjects of interest to me, but this documentary really captured my heart and squeezed every amount of emotion out of it.
-They interviewed her cell mates and other people she knew in Palestine and even now, so many years later, tears were brought to their eyes.
+They interviewed her cell mates and other people she knew in Palestine.
+Even now, tears are brought to their eyes.
 Even as she faced her death, she was brave and courageous.
-She was captured during a parachute mission, on the way to save her mother.
+She was trying to save her mother and she captured during a parachute mission.
 Both her mother and she were kept in prision, until Hannah’s ultimate death.
-If you enjoyed the stories of women like Anne Frank or Sophie Scholl’s, you will be interested in this one.
+If you enjoyed the stories like Anne Frank or Sophie Scholl’s, you’ll enjoy this one, too.
 You can buy it from Amazon here.